Tensions between rival biker gangs could increase as Outlaws move into Hells Angels turf | CBC News

 Clubhouses run by gangs are usually easy to spot because they have lots of video surveillance, they often have painted windows, and usually sport the gang's logo.

-Anyone with concerns about outlaw motorcycle gangs in their area can contact their local police, municipal or city councilors, and the Safer Communities and Neighbourhoods group for advice, said Tremblett.
+Anyone with concerns about outlaw motorcycle gangs in their area can contact their local police, municipal or city councillors, and the Safer Communities and Neighbourhoods group for advice, said Tremblett.

 "Don't believe the narrative that often goes around that ... your outlaw motorcycle gangs are just good old boys that like to hang out and party and do good for the community.
 That's not the case," said Tremblett.
 "They want the public to see them as community-spirited men, and they want people involved in organized crime to fear them."